Sarania/BlissfulAI/README.md

 Welcome to **BlissfulAI**, a work in progress uncensored chatbot for LLMs.

 Update: July 7, 2024: I'm getting a more capable GPU next month so that I will be able to continue development on this project and add all the features and things I want!
 Stay tuned!
+Update: August 13, 2024: I got it baby!
+She's now the proud of owner of an RTX 4070 TiSu 16GB!
+Let the development begin!

 <p align="center">
   <img src="resources/screenshot.png" alt="Example interaction"/>